Charles Krafft (1947 – 2020) was a ceramist and painter based in Seattle, Washington USA.

 In 1995, Charles Krafft traveled to war-ravaged Bosnia Herzegovina together with the Slovenian industrial rock band Laibach.
 Moved by the plight of the besieged residents of Sarajevo, he returned to Central Europe and created an arsenal of Delft weaponry.
 The Porcelain War Museum Project premiered at the Republic of Slovenia Ministry of Defense headquarters in Ljubljana in 2000, and has subsequently been exhibited in galleries and museums around the world.

 During an Arts/ Industry Residency at the Kohler Co.
 Pottery in 1999 Charles Krafft began creating human bone china memorials and reliquaries based on a formula invented by the British porcelain manufacturer Josiah Spode.
 Charles Krafft substituted ball milled human crematory ash for Spode’s percentage of calcinated cow bone in his clay body, resulting in a product he calls SPONE™.

 He launched this idea at the “Ring of Spone” performance-exhibition in 2003 at the Arthur A. Wright Chapel columbarium in the Mount Pleasant Cemetery in Seattle.
-SPONE tm was subsequently featured in two special editions of Ripley’s Believe It or Not!
-Consulting with friends and relatives of the deceased, he continues to create unique personalized memento mori on commission.
+SPONE™ was subsequently featured in two special editions of Ripley’s Believe It or Not!

-Charles Krafft’s primary technique involves slip cast porcelain and earthenware forms fired at high temperatures.
-These sculptural objects are then meticulously hand painted and glazed or decorated with ceramic transfer decals before a final firing.
-This process, based on Dutch delft and Italian majolica traditions, results in artworks that are at once alluring and grotesque – infused with fine craftsmanship and darkly humorous social commentary.
+Charles Krafft’s primary technique involved slip cast porcelain and earthenware forms fired at high temperatures.
+These sculptural objects were then meticulously hand painted and glazed or decorated with ceramic transfer decals before a final firing.
+This process, based on Dutch delft and Italian majolica traditions, finally resulted in art works that are at once alluring and grotesque – infused with fine craftsmanship and darkly humorous social commentary.